 Pool-breeding amphibians are especially vulnerable to upland habitat fragmentation because of their annual movement patterns.
 Each year adults migrate to the intermittent woodland pools to breed, and then adults and (later) juveniles disperse from the pool to terrestrial habitats.

-The mole salamanders are known to migrate seasonally up to 2,050 ft (625 m) from their breeding pools into surrounding forests (Semlitsch 1998).
+Jefferson salamanders are known to migrate seasonally up to 2,050 ft (625 m) from their breeding pools into surrounding forests (Semlitsch 1998).
 A wood frog adult may travel as far as 3,835 ft (1,169 m) from a breeding pool (Calhoun and Klemens 2002).
 Both salamanders and frogs are susceptible to vehicle mortality where roads or driveways cross their travel routes, and roads, especially networks of roads or heavily-traveled roads, have been associated with reduced amphibian populations (Fahrig et al. 1995, Lehtinen et al. 1999, Findlay and Bourdages 2000).
 Open fields and clearcuts are also barriers to forest-dwelling amphibians.
 Juveniles have trouble crossing open fields due to a high risk of desiccation and predation in that exposed environment (Rothermel and Semlitsch 2002).

 Populations of these amphibians depend not only on a single woodland pool, but on a forested landscape dotted with such wetlands among which individuals can disperse (Semlitsch 2000).
 A network of pools is essential to amphibians for several reasons.
 Each pool is different from the next in vegetation structure, plant community, and hydroperiod, so each may provide habitat for a different subset of pool-breeding species at different times.
 Also, there are interannual fluctuations in the habitat quality of different pools due to variations in precipitation and air temperatures.
-To preserve the full assemblage of species, a variety of pools must be present for animals to choose from (Zedler 2003).
+To preserve the full assemblage of pool-associated species, a variety of pools must be present for animals to choose from (Zedler 2003).
 Nearby pools can also serve to "rescue" a population: if the population at one pool is extirpated, individuals from another pool can recolonize the site.
-This rescue effect is needed to maintain the population over the long term (Semlitsch and Bodie 1998).
-Thus, protecting the salamander and frog species associated with intermittent woodland pool, but also nearby accessible pools, key foraging and wintering habitats in the surrounding upland forests, and the forested matrix that includes the migration corridors between individual pools and pool complexes.
+This rescue effect is needed to maintain the metapopulation over the long term (Semlitsch and Bodie 1998).
+Thus, protecting the salamander and frog species associated with intermittent woodland pools requires protecting not only their core breeding habitat (i.e., an intermittent woodland pool), but also nearby accessible pools, key foraging and wintering habitats in the surrounding upland forests, and the forested matrix that includes the migration corridors between individual pools and pool complexes.